Mahō Sentai Magiranger

 Mahō Sentai Magiranger (魔法戦隊マジレンジャー, Mahō Sentai Majirenjā) is a Japanese Tokusatsu television show and Toei Company's twenty-ninth production of the Super Sentai metaseries.
 It aired from February 13, 2005, to February 12, 2006, replacing Tokusou Sentai Dekaranger and was replaced by GoGo Sentai Boukenger.
 The action footage was used in Power Rangers Mystic Force and both shows had scenes simultaneously shot in New Zealand.
 The main themes of this series are courage and love of family.
 This series was dubbed into Korean under the title Power Rangers Magic Force.
 It aired as part of TV Asahi's Super Hero Time alongside Kamen Rider Hibiki.
 This was the very last installment to be produced and broadcast in the 4:3 aspect ratio.

 Synopsis

 A war between the Infershia and Magitopia had occurred unbeknownst to humans.
 After being imprisoned within the Earth for fifteen years, the Infershia have returned to get revenge from their imprisonment.
 When the Infershia attack, five siblings witness their mother change in front of them and she hands them Magi Phones to transform into a magic team.
 Now endowed with magic powers, these five vow to live up to their family's legacy.
 They have yet to discover many more family secrets.

 Characters

 Magirangers

-The Ozu Family (小津家, Ozu-ke) are a family of mages that initially consisted of five children (three brothers and two sisters) who lived peacefully with their mother, Miyuki, on the assumption that their father died in an expedition in Antarctica.
+The Ozu Family (小津家, Ozu-ke) are a family of mages initially consisting of five siblings (three brothers and two sisters) who lived peacefully with their mother under the assumption that their father died on an expedition in Antarctica.
 However, the siblings learn their family legacy as they battle against the Infershia after their mother was taken from them.
+They are later joined by their father's apprentice and eventually their parents.